 Epro Technologies

-Shape molding machines and auxiliary systems for producing finished EPS products directly from pre-expanded beads.
+Shape molding (moulding) machines and auxiliary systems for producing finished EPS products directly from pre-expanded beads.
+Standard and shuttle configurations.

 Shape Molding Process